 - High-End Rolex (Daytona, Yacht-Master II): $25,000 – $80,000+: These models are crafted in precious metals and offer advanced complications.
 A steel Rolex Daytona, retailing around $15,000, routinely resells for $35,000–$40,000.
 Gold and platinum editions can exceed $80,000, particularly in limited production runs.

-This strong performance is supported by data: Rolex watches retain an average of 90% of their retail value, with certain models like the Daytona appreciating over 120% in five years, according to our market reports.
+The numbers back this up.
+Rolex, Patek, and AP are fueling the secondary watch market, and Rolex watches retain an average of 90% of their retail value, with certain models like the Daytona appreciating over 120% across a five-year window, according to market reports tracked by Bob’s Watches.

-In contrast, TAG Heuer offers a more affordable entry into the luxury watch market, with designs that cater to motorsport enthusiasts, younger audiences, and professionals who appreciate sport-inspired sophistication.
+TAG Heuer offers a more affordable entry into the luxury watch market, with designs built for motorsport enthusiasts, younger buyers, and professionals who appreciate sport-inspired sophistication at a price that doesn’t require a second mortgage.

-While the brand is not known for dramatic value appreciation, it delivers solid performance and brand heritage at more accessible price points.
+The brand isn’t known for dramatic value appreciation, but it delivers solid performance and genuine brand heritage at price points that make it a realistic first serious watch for a lot of buyers.

 - Entry-Level TAG Heuer (Formula 1, Aquaracer): $1,500 – $3,000: These models offer dependable quartz or automatic movements with robust cases designed for active lifestyles.
 The Aquaracer, in particular, is favored for its dive functionality and daily wearability.